 Evolutionary Pathogenomics

-Microbial pathogens are shaped by their evolutionary history, which provides them the genomic framework to cause disease.
-The Key lab aims to uncover the genetic mechanisms and phenotypic variation that underlay emergence and adaptation of infectious microbes.
-Therefore, we develop methods to track microbial evolution on dramatically different timescales by leveraging ancient DNA from archaeological specimens as well as high definition genomic data from clinical samples.
-Understanding the mechanisms of infectious disease emergence and adaptation holds promise to improve disease prevention, intervention and to develop more targeted therapies.
+Microbes are shaped by their evolutionary history, which provides them the genomic framework to cause disease or promote health.
+The Key lab aims to uncover the genetic mechanisms and phenotypic variation that underlay emergence, transmission and adaptation of harmful or beneficial microbes.
+We use a systems approach collecting data directly from the host to trace microbial evolution in vivo on dramatically different timescales.
+Therefore we are probing prehistoric archeological remains, historical specimens, and native microbiome samples, procured with an interdisciplinary team.
+Our research holds promise to improve disease prevention and intervention.

 News